algosup/2023-2024-project-4-sportshield-team-2/Documents/TestPlan/testPlan.md

 Test ID 01: (functional test)

-For 5 minutes with the same position, the battery give the minimum of powerful to the bluetooth, in an ambient environment.
+For 5 minutes in the same position, the battery gives the minimum of power to the bluetooth, in an ambient environment.

-- modify code to wait 5 secondes
+- Modify code to wait 5 seconds.
-- wait 5 secondes
+- Wait 5 secondes.
-- see the message send
+- See the message send.

 Test ID 02: (functional test)

-For 5 minutes with the same position, the battery give the minimum of powerful to the bluetooth, in a cold environment.
+For 5 minutes in the same position, the battery gives the minimum of power to the bluetooth, in a cold environment.

-- modify code to wait 5 secondes
+- Modify code to wait 5 seconds.
-- put in the freezer (-10°C)
+- Put in the freezer (-10°C).
-- wait 5 secondes
+- Wait 5 secondes.
-- see the message send
+- See the message send.

 Test ID 03: (end-to-end test)

-The lifespan of the battery is 7 days with 6 hours of operation and 18h in stand-by, in an ambient environment.
+The lifespan of the battery is 7 days with 6 hours of operation and 18 hours on stand-by, in an ambient environment.

-- write program to power on and power off at good time
+- Write program to power on and power off at a good time.
-- unplug the the device
+- Unplug the device.
-- wait
+- Wait.

 Test ID 04: (end-to-end test)

-The lifespan of the battery is 7 days with 6 hours of operation and 18h in stand-by, in a cold environment.
+The lifespan of the battery is 7 days with 6 hours of operation and 18 hours on stand-by, in a cold environment.

-- write program to power on and power off at good time
+- Write program to power on and power off at a good time.
-- unplug the the device
+- Unplug the device.
-- put in the freezer (-10°C)
+- Put in the freezer (-10°C).
-- wait
+- Wait.

 Test ID 05: (smoke test)

-The battery reaches 20% level and turn off.
+The battery reaches a 20% level and turns off.

 Test ID 06: (integration test)

-The battery reaches 80% level and stops charging.
+The battery reaches a 80% level and stops charging.

-- charge the battery
+- Charge the battery.
-- wait 80% level
+- Wait 80% level.
-- send message
+- Send message.
-- wait a few minutes for the level to remain unchanged
+- Wait a few minutes for the level to remain unchanged.

-**Security issue**
+**Security issues**

-Test ID 07: (integreation test)
+Test ID 07: (integration test)

-The phone send request to the device to give them password
+The phone sendsa request to the device to give the password

-- write program which send "I need password" to the device when the we press "give a password" button
+- Write a program which sends "I need a password" to the device when we press "give a password" button.

 Test ID 08: (functional test)

-The device send an email with the password
+The device sends an e-mail with the password

-- write program which send "password given" to an e-mail
+- Write a program which sends "password given" to an e-mail.
-- check receipt of the e-mail
+- Check receipt of the e-mail.

 Test ID 09: (integration test)

-The device send request which open in the phone a window to put the password given
+The device sends a request which opens the application to put the password given

-- write program to open the windows
+- Write a program to open the application.
-- send information to the phone
+- Send information to the phone.
-- the window is open on the screen phone
+- The window is open on the screen phone.

 Test ID 10: (unit test)

-When the wrong password is enter, print a message
+When the wrong password is entered, print a message

-- write the password on the window
+- Write the password on the smartphone.
-- press "validate" button
+- Press "validate" button.
-- "Wrong password" message print
+- "Wrong password" message print.

 Test ID 11: (unit test)

-When the good password is enter, print a message and close the password window
+When the good password is entered, print a message and close the password screen

-- write the password on the window
+- Write the password on the smartphone.
-- press "validate" button
+- Press the "validate" button.
-- "Good password" message print
+- "Good password" message print.
-- the window closes
+- The window closes.

-**Lock / unlock**
+**Lock/unlock**

 Test ID 12: (unit test)

 We can unlock the device, with the device, in an ambient environment

-- test the code to unlock the electromagnet
+- Test the code to unlock the electromagnet.

 Test ID 13: (unit test)

-We can unlock the device, with the device, in a cold environment
+We can unlock the device, with device, in a cold environment

-- put in the freezer (-10°C)
+- Put in the freezer (-10°C)
-- test the code to unlock the electromagnet
+- Test the code to unlock the electromagnet.

 Test ID 14: (unit test)

-We can lock the device, with the device, in an ambient environment
+We can lock the device, with device, in an ambient environment

-- test the code to lock the electromagnet
+- Test the code to lock the electromagnet.

 Test ID 15: (unit test)

-We can lock the device, with the device, in a cold environment
+We can lock the device, with device, in a cold environment

-- put in the freezer (-10°C)
+- Put in the freezer (-10°C).
-- test the code to lock the electromagnet
+- Test the code to lock the electromagnet.

 Test ID 16: (integration test)

 We can unlock the device, with the phone, in an ambient environment

-- press unlock button on the phone
+- Press the unlock button on the phone.
-- request send to the device by the phone
+- Request sent to the device by the phone.
-- unlock the electromagnet
+- Unlock the electromagnet.

 Test ID 17: (integration test)

 We can unlock the device, with the phone, in a cold environment

-- put in the freezer (-10°C)
+- Put in the freezer (-10°C).
-- press unlock button on the phone
+- Press the unlock button on the phone.
-- request send to the device by the phone
+- Request sent to the device by the phone.
-- unlock the electromagnet
+- Unlock the electromagnet.

 Test ID 18: (integration test)

 We can lock the device, with the phone, in an ambient environment

-- press lock button on the phone
+- Press the lock button on the phone.
-- request send to the device by the phone
+- Request sent to the device by the phone.
-- lock the electromagnet
+- Lock the electromagnet.

 Test ID 19: (integration test)

 We can lock the device, with the phone, in a cold environment

-- put in the freezer (-10°C)
+- Put in the freezer (-10°C).
-- press lock button on the phone
+- Press the lock button on the phone.
-- request send to the device by the phone
+- Request sent to the device by the phone.
-- lock the electromagnet
+- Lock the electromagnet.

 **NFC**